 My grade five class, whom I read to almost every day, was asked by our librarian if they wanted to hear a story.
 There was a resounding yes.
 They all sat on the carpet in front of her rocking chair, listening to her animated voices.
 They did exactly what we want kids to do; they fell into the story.
 They engaged and enjoyed.
 They saw the moral and the next day, when they did their writing, the book was mentioned more than once.
 Picture books are powerful tools, regardless of a person’s age.
 This is why, at the workshops I attend, there are frequently picture books used to share and show strategies and ways to improve reading levels.
 Picture books connect; they draw you in and charm you in a short amount of time.
 You can never be too old for that.

-Canada in Colours written and illustrated by Per-Henrik Gurth Picture Book for Canada Day published by Kids Can Press
+written and illustrated by Per-Henrik Gurth Picture Book for Canada Day published by Kids Can Press

 This vibrantly illustrated concept book depicts the colours of Canada from coast to coast.
 Mr. Gurth begins with a happy, snowy white scene and then takes readers into a lush, green forest.
 Vivid, graphic illustrations highlight the red sands of Prince Edward Island, the deep blue St. Lawrence River, parklands and dancing fields of sunny, yellow wheat.
 After sunset, he shows us a twinkling Big Dipper and shimmering northern lights.